neerajk555/SQL-Training-exercise/module-13-procedures-functions/01-Quick-Warm-Ups.md

 # Quick Warm-Ups — Stored Procedures & Functions (5–10 min each)

+## 📋 Before You Start

+### Learning Objectives
+By completing these warm-ups, you will:
+- Create stored procedures for reusable SQL logic
+- Write functions that return values
+- Use parameters (IN, OUT, INOUT)
+- Understand DELIMITER and why it's needed
+- Call procedures and use functions in queries

+### Key Concepts for Beginners
+**Procedures vs Functions:**
+- **Procedure**: Performs actions, no return value, called with CALL
+- **Function**: Returns a single value, used in SELECT/WHERE

+**Why DELIMITER?**
+- Procedures/functions contain semicolons (;) in their body
+- DELIMITER changes the statement terminator temporarily
+- Pattern: `DELIMITER //` → create procedure → `DELIMITER ;`

+**Parameter Types:**
+- `IN`: Input only (read by procedure)
+- `OUT`: Output only (set by procedure, returned to caller)
+- `INOUT`: Both input and output

+**When to Use:**
+- ✅ Procedures: Encapsulate complex multi-step operations
+- ✅ Functions: Reusable calculations in queries
+- ✅ Both: Reduce code duplication, centralize business logic

+### Execution Tips
+1. **Drop before creating**: Use `DROP PROCEDURE IF EXISTS`
+2. **Change DELIMITER**: Always use DELIMITER // before creation
+3. **Reset DELIMITER**: Change back to ; after creation
+4. **Test immediately**: CALL procedure or SELECT function()

 **Beginner Tip:** Procedures perform actions (INSERT, UPDATE).
 Functions return values for use in queries.
 Use DELIMITER to change statement terminator!

 ---